Line 5 Eglinton: Eglinton Maintenance and Storage Facility

 A maintenance and storage facility is required for Line 5, given the new technology employed, track gauge and the number of vehicles ordered.
-The Eglinton Maintenance and Storage Facility will have storage for 162 Flexity Freedom LRT vehicles and have extensive maintenance facilities to keep them running smoothly.
+The Eglinton Maintenance and Storage Facility (EMSF) has storage for 162 Flexity Freedom LRT vehicles and has extensive maintenance facilities to keep them running smoothly.
 The facility is located near the line's western terminus at Mount Dennis station on lands formerly occupied by Kodak's Toronto campus and near the Mount Dennis bus garage.

-The site includes a backup power facility adjacent to the CN/CP rail corridor at the northwest corner of the Eglinton facility.
+The site includes a backup power facility adjacent to the CN/CP rail corridor at the northwest corner of the EMSF.
 In the event of a widespread power outage, the new facility will provide Line 5 vehicles with up to four hours of electrical power.
 The facility will use lithium-ion batteries, which will be charged overnight in order to reduce peak-period power demands and operating costs.
 The batteries will have a capacity of 10 MW / 30 MWh, equivalent to what is needed to power 8000 homes for a year.
 The roof of the facility will have about 250 solar panels to generate 90 kW DC of electricity.